 Creating a Culture of Safety is an intentionally-designed course that covers the integration of safety and wellbeing into many different environments and workplaces.
 It’s a holistic view of Safety in the workplace or in a student’s profession of choice, looking at the issue from many different perspectives and exploring many solutions.

 What this course is (and is not) about

-This course isn’t an OSHA Certification test-prep course, but being OSHA-certified in a few areas would cover the material in this course.
+This course isn’t an OSHA Certification test-prep course, but being OSHA-certified in a few areas makes students very familiar with the material in this course.
 Many other industry-standard trainings speak well to this course, as well.
 This is a course about safety in the workplace or other professional settings.
-It is about a culture of safety, where safety is a collective mindset that is applied to a large group working together.
+It is about a culture of safety, where safety is a collective mindset that is applied by a large group working together.